 The Dillon Comprehensive Plan is intended to be general, which means the policies and proposals adopted within the

-Plan are broad in nature and do not necessarily indicate specific locations of activity or use, or specific actions.
+Plan is broad in nature and do not necessarily indicate specific locations of activity or use, or specific actions.
 As

 used in this document, Comprehensive Plan means a generalized, coordinated land use map and policy plan for the